NischalBasyal/portfolio/README.md

-# Nischal Portfolio
+# Nischal's Portfolio

-This website is my portfolio where I showcase my skill and place where you contact me!
+This is my portfoli website where I showcase my skill and place where you contact me!

 ## Technologies used in this project: